PFPrzytycki/Differential-Mutation-Analysis/README.md

 # Differential Mutation Analysis

 Differential mutation analysis is a framework that uncovers cancer genes by comparing the mutational profiles of genes across cancer genomes with their natural germline variation profiles across healthy individuals.
+If you want to try it out, visit [diffmut.princeton.edu](http://diffmut.princeton.edu).

 ![Method Overview](https://github.com/PFPrzytycki/Differential-Mutation-Analysis/blob/master/Method%20Overview.png)